telerik/kendo-ui-core/docs/web/datetimepicker/how-to/limit-datetimepicker-navigation-to-months.md

 ---
-title: Limit DateTimePicker navigation to Months (MVVM)
+title: Limit Navigation to Months
-page_title: Limit DateTimePicker navigation to Months (MVVM)
+page_title: Limit Navigation to Months | Kendo UI DateTimePicker Widget
-description: Example that shows how to limit the calendar navigation of the DateTimePicker to Months
+description: "Learn how to limit the Kendo UI DateTimePicker navigation to months only."
+slug: howto_limit_navigation_tomonths_datetimepicker
 ---

-# How to limit the DateTimePicker navigation (MVVM)
+# Limit Navigation to Months

-Example that shows how to limit the calendar navigation of the DateTimePicker to Months
+The example below demonstrates how to limit the calendar navigation of the DateTimePicker to months (MVVM):

-#### Example:
+###### Example

 ```html
       <input data-role="datetimepicker" />